rcaspergit/pi_projects/docs/reports/Older_Memory_tech.md

 The W27E040-12 is very similar to the M27C256 for programming.
 From the datasheet for the W27E040-12:

-&quot;Program Mode
+"Program Mode

 Programming is performed exactly as it is in conventional UVEPROMs, and programming is the only

-way to change cell data from &quot;1&quot; to &quot;0.&quot; The program mode is entered when VPP is raised to VPP
+way to change cell data from 1 to 0.
+The program mode is entered when VPP is raised to VPP

 (12V), VCC = VCP (5V), CE = VIL, OE = VIH, the address pins equal the desired address, and the input

-pins equal the desired inputs &quot;
+pins equal the desired inputs;

 Rather then repeat the work done above for the M27C256.
 The activities will move to a EEPROM that supports reads and writes using only 5V power supply.